supermikol/word-tree/README.md

-# word-tree
+# Word-tree
-word-tree text analysis for large sets of amazon reviews
+Word-tree Text Analysis for large sets of review-based text

 ## Pre-req
+*Dataset files*
-Dataset files.
-This repo does not include a dataset
+This repo does not include a dataset.
+For instructions on how to load CSV data to Postgres DB, please refer to the jupyter notebook titled `wordtree_analysis.ipynb`

 Make sure current version of python is *3.6 or above*